 How to Apply

-All proposals are reviewed by Foundation staff and the Grants Committee in the two months prior to a Board meeting.
-Site visits and/or follow-up communication may be required at this time.
+All proposals are reviewed by Foundation staff and a Grants Committee.
 The Grants Committee makes recommendations to the Lovell Foundation Board to either decline or approve the proposal at a particular level of funding.
-Before making a determination, the Board may wish to hear directly from the organization about the proposal at the next Board meeting.
-Following the Board meeting, you will be contacted by Foundation staff either by phone or email about the status of your proposal, typically within five business days of the Board meeting.
-We appreciate your patience during this busy time and ask that you do not contact the Foundation directly until you have heard from us.
+Before making a determination, the Board may invite the applicant to make a presentation (electronically or in person) to the Board.
+After Board review, you will be contacted by Foundation staff about the status of your proposal, typically within five business days of the meeting.
+We appreciate your patience during these busy times and ask that you do not contact the Foundation directly for updates.

 Letters of Interest may be submitted throughout the year and we make an effort to get back to you within 30 days.
 However, November-January and April-June are our busiest times of year, so it could take longer to hear back from us during those periods.
 Recognize that if you are asked to submit a full application, as much as six months may pass between the time you submit your LOI and a final determination is made on your proposal.
 If you submit your LOI before March 1st or October 1st, it will have a better chance of making the next Board meeting (June or January).
 However, if your proposal has a compelling time constraint, such as an impending launch-date or a deadline for a matching grant, please make that clear in your Letter of Interest, as we occasionally approve grants between Board meetings.
 Successful awardees typically receive the funds within 45 days of Board approval.